apideck-libraries/portman/README.md

 ```

 - **bearer**: The bearer tokens allow requests to authenticate using an access key, such as a JSON Web Token (JWT).
-  - **value (String)** : The value that will be inserted as the Postman apiKey value.
+  - **token (String)** : The "token" that will be inserted as the Postman bearer token value.
 It can be a plain value or a Postman variable.
 ```json
 "securityOverwrites": {
       "bearer": {